-Urusai is not only used to tell someone to stop making noise, but it can show irritation with some dripping noise, neighbor sound, construction and others.
-Urusai can also show irritation from something that does not literally make a sound, for example, an insistent person can be called a urusai.
+Urusai is not only used to tell someone to stop making noise, but can show irritation with some leaking noise, neighbor noise, construction and others.
+In addition, urusai can also show irritation at something that does not literally make a sound, for example, an insistent person can be called an urusai.

-Another very popular way of asking for silence is to use the word shizukani [静かに] which expresses the desire for something calm, silent, peaceful and gentle.
+Another very popular way of asking for silence is using the word shizukani [静かに] which expresses a desire for something calm, quiet, peaceful and smooth.
 This expression is often used to ask for silence or to be quiet.
-This is the most formal and polite form, and teachers often use it to tell students to shut up.
+This is the most formal and polite way there is, teachers often use them to tell students to shut up.

 - [お前に言われる筋合いはない] omaeni iwareru sujiai ha nai

 - [お前が言うな] omaegaiuna